 12.6 The Data Recipient hereby acknowledges and accepts that the signatory of this Agreement on behalf of the Data Provider represents and warrants that they have the full authority and capacity to enter into and bind the Data Provider to the terms of this Agreement.
 The Data Recipient shall not be held liable or responsible in any manner for any breach of authority or lack thereof by the signatory.
 Should it be determined that the signatory did not possess the requisite authority to execute this Agreement, the Data Recipient shall remain indemnified and free from any and all claims, liabilities, losses, damages, or expenses arising therefrom.

+12.7 This Agreement may be executed in any number of original or electronic counterparts and each of such original or electronic counterparts shall for all purposes be deemed to be an original, and all such counterparts shall together constitute but one and the same legal instrument.